gsemia/Payshield-checkmk-plugin/README.md

 * Thales Payshield 9000
 * Thales Payshield 10000 (Thales Payshield 10k)

+The check plugins are in the legacy format and are compatible with Check_mk 1.x and 2.x versions.

 # Install
 To install the plugin merge the content of the check_mk folder into the /omd/sites/#sitename#/local/share/check_mk folder

 # Notes
 The payshield hsm must already be monitored with snmp in check_mk.

+There are currently no check_mk check parameters, parameters must be changed in the python code of the check plugins.

-# Which Payshield commands are supported by this Plugin?
+# Which Payshield commands utilisation stats are supported by the payshield10k_utilisation check?
-Currently the following Commands are supported.
+Currently the following Command utilisation stats are supported.
 But this list can easily be updated.

 * "A0": "Generate Key",
 * "A6": "Import a Key",